 Step 5: Set Your Prices

 Proofreading prices vary based on your experience and skills.
-You can set your price based on word count or per page.
-According to Scribendi, you can charge between $.03 to $.06 per word or an average of $10 to $45 per hour.
+You can set your price based on word count, hours worked, or per page.
+It’s important to keep your prices competitive while ensuring that you earn a realistic amount for your efforts.
+You can charge between $.03 to $.06 per word or up to $45 per hour.

 Step 6: Start Cold Pitching or Applying